westerndigitalcorporation/swerv-ISS/README.md

 Also note that without an operating system, the simulator does not know when the program finishes.
-It will execute instructions indefinetly.
+It will execute instructions indefinitely.
 Consider the following test program:

     int
     main(int argc, char* argv)